 Paris, one of the oldest and most fascinating cities in the world, has fired the imagination of artists, writers, and students for centuries.
+La “Ville Lumière”, Paris is home to countless museums, cafés, and medieval streets that wind around contemporary architecture.
+A city à decouvrir, Paris is an invitation to experience all the world’s cultures while maintaining a proud and distinctly French feeling.
 Picture yourself spending a summer studying in the “City of Light,” the “museum without walls,” immersed in history and surrounded by some of the world’s finest art, architecture, and music.
 As a participant in the Paris Study Program, you won’t have to imagine these things—you can live them.

 Program Costs (subject to change)